 Wind Advisory from SUN 6:00 AM CST until SUN 9:00 PM CST

+Wind Advisory from SUN 6:00 AM CST until SUN 9:00 PM CSTUpdated

 Issued by National Weather Service – Milwaukee/Sullivan, WI

-…WIND ADVISORY IN EFFECT FROM 6 AM TO 9 PM CST SUNDAY…
+…WIND ADVISORY REMAINS IN EFFECT FROM 6 AM THIS MORNING TO 9 PM

 * WHERE…Portions of east central, south central and southeast